-The annual 2016 stock option grants to the named executive officers become exercisable in four equal annual installments provided that the award recipient remains our employee on the date of vesting.
+The annual 2017 stock option grants to the named executive officers become exercisable in four equal annual installments provided that the award recipient remains our employee on the date of vesting.
 Stock option grants have a maximum term of ten years.
-The exercise price of the annual 2016 grants is \$4.49, with the exception of Mr. Cederoth s grant which has an exercise price of \$5.96 due to the difference in the closing stock price on the grant dates.
-The target number of option shares granted is generally derived first by multiplying the grantee s base salary by the equity target from the table above times the 30% weight noted above to determine the target grant value.
+The exercise price of the annual 2017 grants is \$8.30.
+The target number of option shares granted is generally derived first by multiplying the grantee s base salary by the LTI target value percentage from the table above times the 30% weight noted above to determine the target grant value.
 This value is then divided by an estimated per-share fair value calculated based on the 30-trading day average closing stock price as of one calendar week prior to the relevant grant date and a Black Scholes value ratio as of two trading days prior to the relevant grant date to determine the number of option shares.
 The number of option shares is further adjusted so that fractional amounts are not vested.

-The annual 2016 restricted stock units granted to the named executive officers are settled half in stock and half in cash and vest in four equal annual installments provided that the award recipient remains our employee on the date of vesting.
-The target number of restricted stock units awarded is generally derived first by multiplying the grantee s base salary by the equity target from the table above times the 20% weight noted above to determine the target grant value.
+The annual 2017 restricted stock units granted to the named executive officers are settled in stock and vest in four equal annual installments provided that the award recipient remains our employee on the date of vesting.
+The number of restricted stock units awarded is generally derived first by multiplying the grantee s base salary by the LTI target value percentage from the table above times the 20% weight noted above to determine the target grant value.
 This value is then divided by the 30-trading day average closing stock price as of one calendar week prior to the relevant grant date to determine the number of restricted stock units.
 As restricted stock units are considered full-value awards, the Black Scholes adjustment is not applicable.
 The number of time-based restricted stock units is further adjusted so that fractional units are not vested.

-The vesting of Mr. Nelson s 2016 awards of restricted stock units was subject to the achievement of a \$500 million aggregate Company revenue performance measure, in addition to service vesting requirements applicable to other officers.
+The vesting of Mr. Nelson s 2017 awards of restricted stock units was subject to the achievement of a \$475 million total Company 2017 consolidated revenue performance measure, in addition to service vesting requirements applicable to other officers.
 This performance measure was established to qualify the restricted stock units as performance-based compensation for purposes of Code Section 162(m).

-The 2016 cash-based performance units vest on December 31, 2018 and any amounts due thereunder will be paid by March 15, 2019 based on the CEC TSR relative to the established peer group.
+The 2017 cash-based performance units vest on December 31, 2019 and any amounts due thereunder will be paid by March 15, 2020 based on the CEC TSR relative to the established peer group.
 TSR is a concept used to compare the performance of different companies stocks over a period of time.
-TSR is an excellent indicator of company performance and success; it reflects how well a company has created long-term value in highly competitive markets.
 The payout scale, which includes a minimum performance threshold for payment and a 200% maximum payout, and the company peer group used for the relative TSR measurement are described further under the heading Outstanding Performance-Based Awards below.